Spanish Mackerel vs Cero Mackerel: The Fish Differences

 Atlantic Mackerel

 The mackerel Atlantic is found off the Atlantic coast of the United States in The Atlantic Ocean.
-They are not the same as the Atlantic chub mackerel.
+They are not the same species as the Atlantic chub mackerel.

 King Mackerel